JuanBorracho/numiko-challenge/README.md

 - The other way to handle images would be the aspect-ratio utilties from Tailwind.

 - I was using the built in font size utilites from Tailwind, but these go up in increments of 4 and in the style guide it said the body text should be 15px.
 By looking at the docs I could see text-sm equates to 14px (0.875rem).
 So I divided 15px by 16px (the default font size of the browser) to get 0.9375, which is the value you use for rem.
 Then I updated the text-sm utility in the config file.
 I also removed the rest of the font sizes from the object, just keeping the ones I am using.

+- My idea for the JavaScript was to animate the numbers so they count up from zero.

+- I initially researched how to do this with vanilla JS but I wasn't happy with the implementation.
+It worked, but the numbers didn't stop at the same time - 314 kept going after 10 and 12 had finished.

 ## Final Reflections